How to get to Montezuma from La Fortuna and Arenal Volcano?

 Drive from Cóbano to Montezuma (10-20 minutes)

 Upon landing in Cóbano, a quick 10 to 20-minute taxi or shuttle ride will bring you to Montezuma.
-The journey is short, but it's important to factor in the additional cost of transportation from Cóbano to Montezuma.
+The journey is short, but it's important to factor in the additional transportation cost from Cóbano to Montezuma.

 In total, flying offers a quick and efficient route to Montezuma, especially when compared to other modes of transportation, with the entire trip taking just a few hours.